 Your precompiler and OCI applications run on the client in a client/server environment, where the Oracle Database server is the server.
 You can use one or more client/server configurations in your environment as follows:

-5.4.2.1 Oracle Database Client and Server on Different Computers
+Oracle Database Client and Server in Different Oracle Locations on the Same Computer

 The client software and the server software are on different computers, and they are connected through a network.
 The client and server environments are separate.